We explore the discoveries of researchers at large institutions. We study the needs of the market. And, most importantly, we iterate between these.

 For competitors, we come up with strategies to maximize our advantages.

 For research that doesn’t line up with an existing portfolio company, we consider if it would be a strategic fit for a new startup.
-Specifically, does certain research address an intriguing opportunity in aquaculture, materials science, imaging systems and/or computational modeling?
+Specifically, does certain research address an intriguing opportunity in Blue Economy, Engineered Products, Advanced Materials, or Drug Design?

 We have in depth discussions with more than 10 researchers each week because their work fits one of our portfolio companies or one of our strategic areas of interest.
 From there, we select on average one idea each week to do a more detailed market analysis on by calling up potential customers and learning about their needs.